rahimali83/Ascon_Encryptioin_Rust_Implementation/README.md

 A comprehensive Rust implementation of the **Ascon-AEAD128** lightweight cryptographic algorithm as specified in **NIST SP 800-232**.
 This project provides authenticated encryption with associated data (AEAD) in a clean, modular, and well-tested implementation.

-Note: This code has not been security tested therefore please use cauton if you are planing to use it in production.
+Note: This implementation is for educational and experimental purposes.
+Do not use in production without thorough review, testing against official test vectors, and hardening.

 ---

 ## Table of Contents